-Life insurance is the most commonly heard policy that everyone knows about.
-With the features and benefits that it holds, it is important for every individual to take one for his family’s future.
-However, there are different types of life insurance policies available in the market and all of them differ in features and benefits.
+Life insurance is the most heard policy that everyone knows about.
+With the features and benefits, it holds, every individual needs to take one for their future.
+However, there are different types of life insurance policies available in the market, and all of them differ in features and benefits.
 But the basic terminology and language remain the same.

-Policyholder is the owner of the policy, one who buys the policy and pays the premium.
+A policyholder is the owner of the policy, one who buys the policy and pays the premium.
 He/she may or may not be the life assured.

 Life Assured is the person for whom the plan is purchased.
-He may or may not be the policybuyer.
+He may or may not be the policy buyer.
 He is the insured person who gets the insurance plan to cover the risk of death.

-It is the term used for the amount that the insurance company agrees to pay to the nominee on the death of the insured person or occurrence of any other insured event.
+It is the term used for the amount that the insurance company agrees to pay to the Nominee on the death of the insured person or occurrence of any other insured event.
 It is chosen by the policyholder while purchasing the plan.

 He or she is the person who receives the insurance proceeds after the demise of the insured person during the policy tenure.

-Policy Tenure/ Term
+8. Policy Tenure/ Term:

-Premium Payment Term
+9. Premium Payment Term:

 It is the term used for the additional features to the basic life insurance policy.
 These are paid and can be bought along with the policy or on the policy anniversary.
-The features range from insurer to insurer but the most commonly offered by all insurers are - accidental death benefit rider, hospital cash, critical illness cover, return of premium, choice of selecting death benefit payout etc.
+The features range from insurer to insurer but the most commonly offered by all insurers are - accidental death benefit rider, hospital cash, critical illness cover, the return of premium, choice of selecting death benefit payout, etc.

-This is the benefit, the amount of sum that insurance company gives to the nominee in case the life assured dies during the policy tenure.
+This is the benefit, the amount of sum that insurance company gives to the Nominee in case the life assured dies during the policy tenure.
 This is different from the sum assured as death benefits can differ from the sum assured.
 It may include rider benefits or some accrued bonus.

-Survival /Maturity Benefit
+13. Survival /Maturity Benefit:

 This is the amount that the insurance company gives to the life assured if he outlives the policy tenure.

-This is basically a trial period that may range from 15 to 30 days that is applicable to all the purchased policies.
+This is a trial period that may range from 15 to 30 days that is applicable to all the purchased policies.
 During this period, the policyholder may choose to return the purchased policy.
 The insurance company will refund the premium after deducting the expenses incurred during the purchase.